apache/drill/_docs/configure-drill/070-configuring-user-impersonation.md

 Each record in the employees table consists of the following information: emp_id, emp_name, emp_ssn, emp_salary, emp_addr, emp_phone, emp_mgr

 Frank needs to share a subset of this information with Joe who is an HR manager reporting to Frank.
 To share the employee data, Frank creates a view called emp_mgr_view that accesses a subset of the data.
-The emp_mgr_view filters out sensitive employee information, such as the employee social security numbers, and only shows data for the employees that report directly to Joe or the manager running the query on the view.
+The emp_mgr_view filters out sensitive employee information, such as the employee social security numbers, and only shows data for the employees that report directly to Joe.
 Frank and Joe both belong to the mgr group.
 Managers have read permission on Frank’s directory.

 rwxr-----     frank:mgr   /user/frank/emp_mgr_view.drill.view

 The emp_mgr_view.drill.view file contains the following view definition:

-(view definition: SELECT emp_id, emp_name, emp_salary, emp_addr, emp_phone FROM \`/user/frank/employee\` WHERE emp_mgr = user())
+(view definition: SELECT emp_id, emp_name, emp_salary, emp_addr, emp_phone FROM \`/user/frank/employee\` WHERE emp_mgr = 'Joe')

 When Joe issues SELECT * FROM emp_mgr_view, Drill impersonates Frank when accessing the employee data, and the query returns the data that Joe has permission to see based on the view definition.
 The query results do not include any sensitive data because the view protects that information.
 If Joe tries to query the employees table directly, Drill returns an error or null values.